 Celebrating businesses, community groups, iwi and volunteers who are making important contributions to conservation in New Zealand.

-Last month just north of Auckland, Northland brown kiwi were released by Marunui Conservation shareholders and volunteers—making it the first time this kiwi species has been released into the wild below Whangarei.
+Northland brown kiwi were released just north of Auckland in March 2013 by Marunui Conservation shareholders and volunteers.
+It was the first time this kiwi species has been released into the wild below Whangarei.

 March 2013 marks a decade of dedication and hard work for this month's Conservation Champions, the Stewart Island/Rakiura Community and Environment Trust (SIRCET).